Wollo Province: History

 As a result of this, several Church works were performed and it was the land of Saints and Christian kings.
 Therefore, many famous Churches were built by Christian kings and Monasteries were established by great Saints and wonderful Rock Hewn Churches were carved out of rock.
 Furthermore, it was the center of Church Education.
 For example, from the Monastery of Hayq Estifanos the well-known Saints and Christian kings had learnt Church education.
 For this reason, literature, paintings and other heritages flourished throughout the land.
 In the region many Rock Hewn Churches were built by Saints like, King Abrha and Astbha.
-Most of them were in the place of Woleka Debresina but they destructed and hidden during the invasion of Ahmad Gragn.
+Most of them were in the place of Woleka Debresina but they destructed and hidden during the invasion of Ahmad Ibrahim.
 Aba Betselote Micheal, Aba Giorgis Zegasecha, Aba Tsegie Dengel, Abune Yaekob Zedebrekerbe and by King Lalibela, the rock Church builder - 1140-79 A.D. had a set of ten Rock Hewn Churches built in his capital of Roha, which was later renamed Lalibela.
 It is also said that he built the Gezaza Abune Gebre Menfes Kidus Church (Gezaza Abbo) in this region around Wegde.
 All these are rock hewn Churches carved in solid rock, deserve to be taken as few among wonders and are a remarkable monument to the skill and craftsmanship of the Ethiopians.

 Mekane Silasse Church was established before 485 years in 1513 E.C.
 The foundation was started by Atse Naod (1489–1500) and it was finished by his son Atse Lebna Dengel (1500–1513).
 This Church is different from other Churches because it took 25 years to construct it.
 Atse Naod worked on it for 13 years but he died before finishing it.
 So, his son Lebna Dengel finished it after 12 years by constructing a great Church and more beautiful than his father.
 At the inauguration of the Church in 1513 many famous persons were present.
 Among them, the Portuguese priest and historian writer, Francisco Alvarez was the one who recorded the ceremonies of the Church inauguration at that time.
 He admired and writes about the Church's architectural design.